Rossville woman arrested for stealing debit cards from vehicle

 Around 3 p.m. on Aug.
 28, deputies were called out to an entering auto incident on Corley Avenue in Rossville.

-The victim admitted that he’d left his vehicle unlocked and that someone had taken two debit cards from inside – one belonging to him and the other to his mother, reports show.
+The victim said that he’d left his vehicle unlocked and that someone had taken two debit cards from inside -- one belonging to him and the other to his mother, reports show.